sheldonucr/ucr-eecs168-lab/lab1/README.md

 ### Objective

 Lab 1 is to learn how to design your circuit, generate netlist, and simulate given netlist for your layout design in lab 2.
-You will learn three IC design tools (Custom Designer, Waveform View, HSPICE) in this lab and the followings are expected to be delivered in your lab report.
+You will learn three IC design tools (Custom Compiler, PrimeWave, PrimeSim) in this lab and the followings are expected to be delivered in your lab report.

 ### Deliverables for your lab report.